Unclaimed Royalty Payments: How to Find Yours

 - If you're an heir: documentation showing your relationship to the original owner

 - Wait for processing.
-Claims can take a few weeks to several months depending on the state and the complexity
+Claims can take a few weeks to several months depending on the state and the complexity.
+In Oklahoma, if escheated funds exceed $10,000, the state may require additional documentation such as a probate decree.

 Search Under Multiple Names